The Value of a Good Performance Management System

 2) Better talent and training decisions

 To put it simply, you can’t.
 And most HR/talent executives and managers know this.
-According to a CEB study, this number might be higher as 95% of managers reported being “unhappy” with traditional performance management.
+According to a CEB study, 95% of managers reported being “unhappy” with traditional performance management.

 3) Increases employee engagement